JosephGaiser/switches-api/README.md

 # switches-api
-An example API for manipulaing keyboard switch data written with sping webflux
+An example API for manipulaing keyboard switch data written with spring webflux